draet10/Unite/README.md

 OBJECTIVE
 ---
        The idea is to make an app which be a consistent helper throughout the tragedy .
 It consist of three parts :-
-       1. Pre- Caution
+       1. Pre-Caution
-       2. On- Field
+       2. On-Field
-       3. Post- Solution
+       3. Post-Solution

 •	Pre-Caution
 ---